Call Today 310-453-1234

 Treatment of an Injured MCL

-The care of MCL injuries ranges from conservative to surgical measures.
-Surgery involves the cutting and removal of tissue, and since medial collateral ligament injuries often involve other structures, that would entail even more cutting.
+Traditional care of MCL injuries ranges from conservative to surgical measures.
+Surgery involves cutting and removing tissue, and since medial collateral ligament injuries often involve other structures, that would entail even more cutting.

-It is important to understand that removal and cutting of knee structures adds to knee instability and to further degeneration of the knee in the long run.
-So avoidance of surgery would be preferred.
+It is essential to understand that the removal and cutting of knee structures add to knee instability and to further degeneration of the knee in the long run.
+So, avoidance of surgery would be preferred.
 What can be done then?
 And what are your options, considering the inferior healing of the MCL when left to heal on its own?

 Regenerative Orthopedics Options for Medial Collateral Ligament Injuries

-Regenerative Orthopedics, including Stem Cell Therapy, PRP, and Prolotherapy are treatment options available for MCL injuries.
-They help to provide healing of the entire knee.
-And they also allow for stabilization of the injured MCL.
-Studies have shown that these treatments are effective at increasing the strength of the ligament at the attachment site, as well as boosting the overall ligament mass and strength.
+Regenerative Orthopedics, including Stem Cell Therapy, PRP, and Prolotherapy, are treatment options available for MCL injuries.
+They help to heal the entire knee and stabilize the injured MCL.
+Studies have shown that these treatments are effective at increasing the strength of the ligament at the attachment site and boosting the overall ligament mass and strength.

 Strong Ligaments and Tendons Are Key to a Healthy Knee Joint

-The key to healthy knees is strong ligaments and tendons.
-In the case of the medial collateral ligament injuries, co-injury of ligaments, and other involved structures in MCL injuries, the goal is to treat the whole knee with Regenerative Orthopedics.
-The treatment will stimulate repair, and strengthen the injured and weakened structures.
-New collagen, the material the ligaments and tendons are made of, is deposited at the site of repair.
+Strong ligaments and tendons are the key to healthy knees.
+In the case of medial collateral ligament injuries, co-injury of ligaments, and other involved structures in MCL injuries, the goal is to treat the whole knee with Regenerative Orthopedics.
+The treatment will stimulate repair and strengthen the injured and weakened structures.
+New collagen, the material the ligaments and tendons are made of, is deposited at the repair site.

-The end result is a stronger, more stable knee joint.
-Rather than just allowing the MCL to heal on its own, Regenerative Orthopedics ensures proper regeneration of the ligament tissue, allowing for effective elimination of pain, the repair of the MCL injury, and a safe return to sport and activities.
+The result is a stronger, more stable knee joint.
+Rather than just allowing the MCL to heal independently, Regenerative Orthopedics ensures proper ligament tissue regeneration, allowing for effective pain elimination, the repair of the MCL injury, and a safe return to sport and activities.

 Location